jherby2k/AudioWorks/AudioWorks/src/AudioWorks.Commands/docs/Export-AudioFile.md

 ### -Name
 Specifies the output file name.

 The file extension will be selected automatically and should not be included.
 If this parameter is omitted, the name will be the same as the source audio file.

+This parameter can reference metadata fields using {} braces.
+For example, to specify a name consisting of the track number, a hyphen, then the title, you would use "{TrackNumber} - {Title}".

 ```yaml
 Type: String